asciidisco/grunt-patternprimer/README.md

 ```
 #### Need some Sass?

-Including Sass into my config enabled me to start creating a master library of client style guides, which is very helpufl when working with remote/new developers on a project.
+Including Sass into my config enabled me to start creating a master library of client style guides, which is very helpful when working with remote/new developers on a project.

 > Sass included version [stevebritton](https://github.com/stevebritton) [Pattern-Primer](https://github.com/stevebritton/grunt-patternprimer)